eProsima/Fast-DDS-docs/docs/fastddsgen/dataTypes/dataTypes.rst

 For each ``flag``, the user can use the annotation ``position`` to define the position of the flag.
 If omitted, it will be auto incremented from the last defined flag, starting at 0.

+Modules
+^^^^^^^

+In order to avoid collision between variable names, modules can be defined within the IDL file.
+A module would be converted into a namespace in C++.

 Data types with a key
 ^^^^^^^^^^^^^^^^^^^^^